2016 Census Rollout - Municipal

 Colin Macdonald

-population and dwelling count data was released.
-For more details on the 2016
+the population and dwelling count data was released.
+For more details on the 2016 Census Program release

 release page.